mvshmakov/dotfiles/README.md

 - `brew update` (update brew itself) is superseded by `brew autoupdate start --greedy`
 - `brew upgrade --greedy` update all the packages together with :latest and :auto_update

-## NeoVIM after stow
+## Neovim after stow

 - Run `:Copilot setup`

 ## TODO

-- Warn about exiting from the git commit message template on non-empty message
+- Warn about exiting from the git commit message template on non-empty message.
-- If possible, simplify the GPG signature sign in git log to make it smaller but still present
+- If possible, simplify the GPG signature sign in git log to make it smaller but still present.
-- Use `markdownlint` for the documentation
+- Use `markdownlint` for the documentation.
-- Run `prettier` on `md`/`yml`/etc. on pre-commit
+- Run `prettier` on `md`/`yml`/etc. on pre-commit.
-- Use `shfmt` + `shellcheck` + `checkbashisms` on scripts from dotfiles + document it
+- Use `shfmt` + `shellcheck` + `checkbashisms` on scripts from dotfiles + document it.
-- Align all shell scripts with Google shell scripting guidelines + apply all the linting
+- Align all shell scripts with Google shell scripting guidelines + apply all the linting.
-- Run CI with pre-commit hooks
+- Run CI with pre-commit hooks.
-- Use `git subtree` instead of `git module` to [manage dependencies](https://www.atlassian.com/git/tutorials/git-subtree)
+- Use `git subtree` instead of `git module` to [manage dependencies](https://www.atlassian.com/git/tutorials/git-subtree).

 ## Useful links